csound/manual/docs/opcodes/gtadsr.md

 _kamp_ -- maximum amplitude (envelope as a signal generator)

-_katt_ -- duration of attack phase
+_katt_ -- attack duration in seconds; must be nonnegative.

-_kdec_ -- duration of decay
+_kdec_ -- decay duration in seconds; must be nonnegative.

 _ksus_ -- level for sustain phase (in the range 0 - 1)

-_krel_ -- duration of release phase
+_krel_ -- release time in seconds for a 60 dB drop in envelope level.
+Zero or negative values end release immediately.

-_kgate_ -- gate signal (0 = low, > 0 high).
+_kgate_ -- gate signal (zero or negative = low, positive = high).

-The length of the sustain is calculated from the length of the note.
-This means _gtadsr_ is not suitable for use with MIDI events.
+Attack reaches the peak envelope level before decay begins, and decay reaches _ksus_.
+Zero or very short attack and decay times each take at least one output sample at audio rate, or one control period at control rate.
+If the gate becomes positive during release, a new attack starts from the current level and lasts for the newly captured attack duration.

+Sustain lasts while the gate stays positive; it is not calculated from the score note's duration.
+For MIDI use, drive the gate from the note state and keep the instrument running long enough for release.

 ## Examples